 One person practicing diversity is far better than one hundred people teaching it.

-Even though the event was about diversity and education, it was more about “practicing diversity” than teaching it.
-I did not hear anyone mention the shallow quote about closing the achievement gap.… Read the rest
+Even though the event was about diversity and education, it was more about “practicing diversity” than teaching it.… Read the rest

 Last weekend I photographed the 2015 Girls Inc of Alameda County Taste Event.
 You can view my final photo gallery of 161 photos and you can scroll through this post and preview several of the images from the event in downtown Oakland.